-If necessary, you may wish to include tables of DNA-DNA similarities, antigenic schemes, signature sequences, etc. Line drawings, various plots, and dendrograms are also acceptable (when the number of species is meaningful for such a treatment).
-Large matrixes of 16S rRNA gene similarity data are of limited value and should be avoided.
-If you need to include specific similarity or evolutionary distance, use ranges of values and refer readers to where the larger matrixes exist in electronic form.
+You may wish to include tables of phenotypes, DNA-DNA hybridization or genome sequence similarities, antigenic schemes, signature sequences, etc. Line drawings, various plots, and dendrograms are also acceptable (when the number of species is meaningful for such a treatment).
+Large matrixes may be included in Supplementary Materials (see 13 below).
+Summaries can then be provided in the text.

-9.14 PHYLOGENETIC TREES
+9.13 PHYLOGENETIC TREES

 Phylogenetic trees should be presented for complex taxa or to illustrate relationships among multispecies genera.
-Generally, trees should be included at the appropriate taxonomic rank, ie. trees of genera at the family level and trees of species at the genus level.
+Generally, trees should be included at the appropriate taxonomic rank, i.e. trees of genera at the family level and trees of species at the genus level.